rolfen/setOps/README.md

 Changes on this fork:

  - Moved to Github
- - Packaged as node module
+ - Made into a node module
+ - Added a few tests